Slit lamp: General procedure

 While a patient is seated in the examination chair, they rest their chin and forehead on a support area to steady the head.
 Using the biomicroscope, the ophthalmologist or optometrist then proceeds to examine the patient's eye.
 A fine strip of paper, stained with fluorescein, a fluorescent dye, may be touched to the side of the eye; this stains the tear film on the surface of the eye to aid examination.
 The dye is naturally rinsed out of the eye by tears.

 A subsequent test may involve placing drops in the eye in order to dilate the pupils.
 The drops take about 15 to 20 minutes to work, after which the examination is repeated, allowing the back of the eye to be examined.
 Patients will experience some light sensitivity for a few hours after this exam, and the dilating drops may also cause increased pressure in the eye, leading to nausea and pain.
 Patients who experience serious symptoms are advised to seek medical attention immediately.

 Adults need no special preparation for the test; however children may need some preparation, depending on age, previous experiences, and level of trust.

-Illuminations
+Illumination

 Various methods of slitlamp illumination are required to obtain full advantage of slit-lamp biomicroscope.
 There are mainly six type of illuminating options: